 I’m no longer going to press screenings.
-I’ll tell you the whole story later (of course there’s a story), but first let me explain how this changes things vis-a-vis my reviewing movies:
+I’ll tell you the whole story later (of course there’s a story) [UPDATE: Here is the story], but first let me explain how this changes things vis-a-vis my reviewing movies:

 Hardly at all.

 It means I won’t have reviews posted on opening day, but that was becoming rarer anyway.
 Of the 33 wide releases so far this year, 12 of them — more than a third — opened without being shown to critics first.
 What used to be a notorious exception (anyone remember “Hollywood’s shameful secrets”?) is now commonplace.

 What’s more, movies that “open” on Friday usually start showing at 7 p.m.
 Thursday.
 So if I MUST have a review Friday morning, it’s still feasible.

 I admit it sounds Very Bad for a movie critic not to be able to go to press screenings.
 I was alarmed when the news first arrived.
 But I very quickly came to see the advantages.
 Let me show you.

 True “press screenings” (only critics invited, no audience) have grown rare in Portland.
 Most are promotional screenings, held in the evening, with a couple rows taped off for critics and the rest of the seats filled by whoever the studio drags in off the street.

 We have to be at these things 30 minutes early (45 minutes, technically, but most of us adjusted that).
 About half of them are held at a theater south of Portland, 14.4 miles from my apartment, a drive of anywhere from 20 to 45 minutes depending on traffic, which is unpredictable and always overlaps with the end of rush hour.